KD-lab-Open-Source/Perimeter/MODDING.eng.md

 which should print us a stacktrace with function names if your OS works with them, on Linux+WINE it seems to be possible to reconstruct stacktraces with function names.

+## Publishing mods

+For publishing simply place your mod in Mods/Publish folder and go to Mods > Publish menu.
+Here select the mod to be published in the list and press Publish button, this will create or update existing published item with the contents of your mod folder.

+Currently Steam store integration supports publishing mods in the Steam Workshop, if there is no support for publishing by the active store integration (if any) the menu won't be available.